IDPetrov93/Second-Mind/INFORMATION_PIPELINE.md

 ## Purpose

-This document describes how information moves through KOS.
+This document defines how KOS transforms observations into structured knowledge.

-It intentionally avoids implementation details.
+The pipeline describes logical transformations only.

-The pipeline defines transformations, not technologies.
+Implementation details are intentionally excluded.

 ---

-# Overview
+# Pipeline

 Reality